 Profits from rental income are taxable in the normal way, but do not attract National Insurance Contributions – a significant saving compared with earned income.
-You can deduct repairs, letting agent’s fees, interest on a loan applied to buy the property and so on.
+You can deduct repairs, letting agent’s fees and so on.
 The tax position varies somewhat, depending on whether you let the property furnished or unfurnished, so take advice about which is the better choice.
 If you live abroad and rent out a house owned in the UK, you will find that tax is deducted by your letting agent.
 Lastly, when a property is sold, there is the possibility that any gain may be subject to Capital Gains Tax.

 One of the less frequently mentioned potential downsides to an investment strategy which includes a buy to let is that it does often leave the owner‘s investment portfolio heavily weighted in property.
 This may or may not be a good strategy, but it does raise the level of ‘portfolio risk’.
 If there is a downward move in property prices, or there is an increase in interest rates, an investment portfolio with a large proportion in property can look quite unattractive.
 The other risk for many landlords is that of Inheritance Tax.
 Properties come in ‘big lumps’ and if it is necessary to sell a let property quickly, in order to realise sufficient cash to pay Inheritance Tax, this can lead to having to sell an investment property at an inopportune time.

 Landlords offering shorthold tenancies are required to insure or lodge the tenant's deposit with a an approved under the Tenancy Deposit Scheme (TDS).
 Failure to do so can lead to substantial penalties.
 In addition the need to deal with tax matters online may prove to be an inconvenience.

 See the HMRC website for more details on tax aspects and DirectGov for information about landlord's responsibilities.